AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-48813-search-not-showing-relevant-results-based-on-search-weight-of-attributes.md

 # ACSD-48813: Search not showing relevant results based on search weight of attributes

 The ACSD-48813 patch fixes the issue where search is not showing relevant results based on the search weight of the attributes.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-48813.
-Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce 2.4.7.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions